Keep up to date

 Way before the 1960s British Music invasion of the US, the British motor industry had already created a demand for energetic and emotional pleasure.
 American soldiers were given a taste of affordable and fun open-top sports cars when stationed in the UK, and once they returned home, helped to create a demand that did much to support the British economy during the post-war years.
 With much of the UK's output being exported, the likes of the Austin-Healey made a huge impression on the perception of what a sports car should look and sound like.
 The Austin Healey created a legacy to become one of the finest open-top sports cars ever to be produced in the UK.
 Starting life in 1956, the Austin Healey 100/6 was an evolution of the original.
 Never losing its character and appeal, it was known as the Big Healey, due to its impressive power and imposing presence.
 The 6-cylinder car was a natural on the racetrack and was the first Big Healey to offer rear seats as an option.
 Designated the BN4, the styling became more streamlined and now featured a fixed windscreen.
 Powered by a tuned 2.6-litre C-Series engine, the 100/6 offered the motorist an affordable machine that could reach 100 mph and beyond.

 This 1958 Abingdon-built home market RHD car was first registered in May 1958 and is finished in "Colorado Red / Old English White", with a red leather interior.
-It comes from around ~1.5 years with our vendor and an impressive history file with a background of several long-term owners.
-It has seen a partial body renovation carried out ~11 years ago and is believed to be one of just ~100 Dunlop 4-disc brake models, additionally, the car retains early Abingdon features, including the Morris green engine,
+It comes from just over ~1.5 years with our vendor and an impressive history file with a background of several long-term owners.
+It has seen a partial body renovation carried out ~11 years ago and is believed to be one of just ~100 Dunlop 4-disc brake models, additionally, the car retains early Abingdon features, including the Morris green engine, cigarette lighter, lockable door handle and transparent cones on the rear reflectors.

 This listing was written from information supplied by Darren after meeting David the owner, and having visited and photographed the vehicle.